macterra/metatron/docs/README.md

 ### Scanners

 A scanner is a background process that is configured to connect to a single blockchain node and scan each new block for Metatron transactions.
-When a transaction is detected it is validated, and if it passes all the tests, the scanner generates an authorized version certificate, published it to IPFS, and updates the latest version entry in the local database.
+When a transaction is detected and validated, the scanner generates an authorized version certificate, publishes it to IPFS, and updates the latest version entry in the local database (redis).
+Scanners also keep track of which blocks they have scanned in the local db so that when the system restarts it can pick up where it left off.

+### Futures

+Eventually we will want a reverse proxy front end such as nginx to hide the various service ports behind a single set of URLs on port 80.

+It will be useful to add metrics, logs, alerts, and general observability to the system, perhaps through TICK and ELK stacks running in containers.

+Other blockchains under consideration to expand the system:
+* Ravencoin
+* Ethereum
+* Cardano

 ## Asset Type System